Are you planning to move to New York City? Or ever wondered what it is like to live in NYC?

 It is Easy to be Overwhelmed in Such a Big City, Especially at First

-A lot of people when moving to New York City expect a really fun and positive experience, but that is not usually the case.
+When moving to New York City, many people expect a fun and positive experience, but that is not usually the case.
 Most people actually feel anxious and some even feel slightly depressed after moving to New York City.
 After all, it is a big city and people get lost in it (mentally).

 There have been times when I felt like I was truly alone in the city.
 And even though it is a city that is so easy to meet other people, the abundance makes it somewhat intimidating and overwhelming.
 You just don’t know where to start.